 Time Before the Wedding: 9-12 Months

 - Plan the Honeymoon: This one is self explanatory, but with everything else going on don’t forget to arrange for necessary country visas and/or renew passports.
+If you need help planning check out our Ultimate Guide to Planning a Honeymoon.

 Read More: Guide to 10 Types of Honeymoons